 p.s.
 Window functions show up super frequently during SQL interviews, so practice the 27+ window function questions on DataLemur

-One way to find duplicate records in a table is by using , and then seeing which groups have more than one occurence:
+One way to find duplicate records in a table is by using GROUP BY

-Another way is by using the operator:
+Another way is by using the EXISTS

 NEC, being a major IT, hardware, and software provider, deals with a vast number of customers globally.
 A main endeavor for NEC has been to filter their customer database to identify prospective customers for their specific product launches.
-The task is to write a SQL query to filter down the records database to comprise of only the customers who have made purchases over $500 at least once in the last 5 years, have not returned any item in the last 3 years and are located in either 'Tokyo' or 'Osaka'.
+The task is to write a SQL query to filter down the customers

-customer_id | name | location |
+Example Input:customer_id | name | location |

 ---|---|---|